anvilproject/anvil-portal/content/learn/accessing-data/data-access-controls.md

 # Data Access Controls

-<hero small>AnVIL access controls can selectively grant access to groups with different access requirements.</hero>
+<hero>AnVIL access controls can selectively grant access to groups with different access requirements.</hero>

 Terra uses authorization groups (auth groups) to control access to workspaces.
 If a workspace has an auth group attached, the workspace can only be interacted with by users belonging to the auth group.